 These rules were originally introduced in April 2000.
 HMRC has estimated that there is widespread non-compliance and that only 10% of personal service companies who should apply IR35 to their working arrangement actually do so.
 To ensure greater compliance, they have changed where the responsibility for applying these rules sit, from the intermediary to the body paying the fee of that intermediary worker.

 The decision of whether IR35 applies to the working arrangement now rests with the public body (i.e. NHS Trust or Health Board) where the work is actually being conducted.
 It is therefore not up to the intermediary worker to provide evidence of whether IR35 applies, but rather a decision made by the ultimate employer.

-These changes will impact any NHS agency workers (whether paid by an agency or through any NHS Direct Engagement (DE) arrangement) who are not currently being paid via PAYE.
+These changes impact any NHS agency workers (whether paid by an agency or through any NHS Direct Engagement (DE) arrangement) who are not currently being paid via PAYE.
 If you receive a payslip each week that clearly shows that tax and National Insurance have been deducted from your earnings then you are a PAYE worker and IR35 does not apply to you.

-If you are not currently being paid via PAYE, we would strongly recommend that you contact your accountant or umbrella company for advice on how the changes are likely to impact you.
-Your accountant is in the best position to understand your particular situation and how the rules will impact you, as well as giving you advice on the cumulative impact of other changes that have been introduced.
+If you are not currently being paid via PAYE, we would strongly recommend that you contact your accountant or umbrella company for advice on how the changes impact you.
+Your accountant is in the best position to understand your particular situation and how the rules affect you, as well as giving you advice on the cumulative impact of other changes that have been introduced.
 These include prohibiting personal service company or umbrella company workers from claiming tax and National Insurance relief on travel and subsistence expenses for an ordinary commute from home to work, and recent dividend payment restrictions.

 Are you a locum doctor, nurse or healthcare professional with questions on IR35?
 Please complete the following form and one of our experts will get in touch with you.